Kostaaa1/tinylink/README.md

 	- redis cached for 6 hours when accesed (avoids db call for frequently accessed tinylinks)
 	- Support for bulk inserts (multipart-form for json/yaml/xml/csv) - only for authenticated users

+## TODO:
+- redis/short ttl
+- in tinylink service, instead using Get for checking if exists use Exsits()

 ## What i've learned
 ** JWT **
 - compact, self-contained way to represent claims between 2 parties securely.
 Mainly used for authn and authz in stateless systems.